joshuaSweetkindSinger/table_io/README.md

 `JsonReader`, `JsonWriter`, `XmlReader`, and `XmlWriter`.

 ## Pipes
-It can be useful to chain together readers, writers, and other stream processors in order to transform an initial input file into an altered, filtered version of the file in another format, with each processor in the chain performing a single task.
-Such a chain is called a "pipe", and the readers and writers defined in this project support piping via the >> operator.
-See TestSameFormatUsingPipe in do_tests.rb for an example.
+All file processing is done with pipes.
+See `pipe.rb'.
+Readers, writers, and other stream processors are chained together in order to transform an initial input file into an altered, filtered version of the file in another format, with each processor in the chain performing a single task.
+Such a chain is called a "pipe", and the readers and writers defined in this project support piping via the pipe() method, and the synonymous >> operator.

-Currently this project implements readers and writers for delimited files, such as csv or tab-delimited, as well as readers and writers for JSON and XML formats.
-These latter two are mainly for show, to prove that the architecture is extensible.
-It is unlikely one would really want to use these formats in real life.
+See the examples in `examples/examples.rb`.

-## Examples
+All pipes must begin with a SourceFile object at their "left edge" and must end with a SinkFile object at their "right edge".
+The SinkFile object is what commands the action.
+It has a run() method that triggers the pipe and begins pulling elements through it to be written to the SinkFile's output file.

-TBD
+Every StreamProcessor object in a pipe, except for the final SinkFile object, must define an each() method that produces the elements of its enumeration as a function of its input stream.